 Do Performance Bonds Have An Expiration Date?

-Performance Bonds typically expire when the period of time specified in the bond comes to an end, or upon practical completion of the works.
+Performance Bonds typically expire when the period specified in the bond wording comes to an end, or upon practical completion of the works.
 They can also be valid until any goods with defects are made.
 How long a Performance Bond lasts is usually based on the wording of the bond, which is determined when the bond is granted.

 Key Features of a Performance Bond